Elliot Cadeau: Personal life

 Cadeau comes from an athletic family.
-His father was an avid tennis player while his older brother, Justin, plays college tennis at Howard.
+His father was an avid tennis player while his older brother, Justin, played college tennis at Howard.
+Justin is also a popular Twitch streamer who broadcasts under the pseudonym "Saucekill", with Elliot frequently appearing as a guest on his streams.
 Cadeau also has congenital hearing loss and is deaf in his right ear.
+Cadeau is also a part-time music producer for artists, specifically those in the underground rap scene, he goes under the pseudonym ripsodivine.

 Social media and endorsements

 On January 1, 2022, Cadeau became the first high school basketball player to sign with Roc Nation Sports for Name, Image and Likeness (NIL) representation.

 In April 2022, he signed an endorsement deal with Swedish vitamin drink Vitamin Well, becoming the first American high school athlete to sign an international NIL deal.
-He also has deals with Leaf Trading Cards, Wilson Sporting Goods and Swedish company Flowlife.
+He also has deals with Leaf Trading Cards, Wilson Sporting Goods, and Swedish company Flowlife.
 In addition, he has his own clothing line called Elliot Cadeau Wear.